Get insider access

 Raw Performance

 The Keychron K8 Pro [K2 Pro, K3 Pro, K4 Pro, etc.] belong to Keychron's K Pro Series lineup.
 These keyboards are an upgrade from the standard Keychron K Series and feature noticeable build and design differences but retain the same wireless functionality.
-Namely, the upgraded K Pro lineup has higher-quality PBT keycaps with a unique rounded and tapered shape.
+Namely, the upgraded lineup has higher-quality PBT keycaps with a unique rounded and tapered shape.
 These keyboards also depart from the gray and orange color scheme of the K Series.
-You can also purchase these keyboards in a hot-swappable configuration, meaning you can change out the switches without soldering— but they also include a toolkit so you can further modify your keyboard if you want.
+You can also purchase these keyboards in a hot-swappable configuration, meaning you can change out the switches without soldering—but they also include a toolkit so you can further modify your keyboard if you want.

-We bought and tested the Keychron K8 Pro, which is a TenKeyLess (80%) variant within this keyboard lineup— but there are numerous other size variants and different configurations available.
+We bought and tested the Keychron K8 Pro, which is a TenKeyLess (80%) variant within this keyboard lineup—but there are numerous other size variants and different configurations available.
 See our Differences Between Sizes and Variants section below for more details.

 Our Verdict